What Does ERP Mean?

 - Warehouse Management System (WMS) - real-time, mobile inventory transactions

-- Lot traceability - ability to track raw materials, intermediates and finished goods
+- Lot Traceability - the ability to track raw materials, intermediates and finished goods

 - Kitting - ordering, selling and shipping of bundled products